mercyio/leo-mainnet/README.md

 Make sure you have Leo installed on your machine.
 If not, follow the installation instructions provided in the Leo documentation.

-Navigate to the directory where your Leo project is located.
+Navigate to the directory where the Leo project is located.

 run the Leo program using the command:
 ```bash
 leo run <main> <3u32 2u32>
 ```
-Here, 'main' represents the transition function name in the Leo program, and 3u32 2u32 are the input parameters for that function.
+Here, 'main' represents the transition function name in my Leo program, and 3u32 2u32 are the input parameters for that function.
 3u32 and 2u32 specify that the inputs are 32-bit unsigned integers with values 3 and 2.

-After running the program, Leo compiles your code and executes the transition function with the provided inputs.
+After running the program, Leo compiles the code and executes the transition function with the provided inputs.
 The result of the execution is displayed in the terminal.

-Leo generated a file named main.aleo which contains the Aleo instructions corresponding to your Leo program.
+Leo generated a file named main.aleo which contains the Aleo instructions corresponding to the Leo program.
-This file is essential as it holds the compiled version of your program, ready for deployment on the Aleo network.
+This file is essential as it holds the compiled version of the program, ready for deployment on the Aleo network.

+generated private key in .env needs to be change to that of my Leo wallet private key

 #Deployment Process:
 I copied the code from the main.aleo file.